We are a team of Registered Dietitians (and a Registered Social Worker), each with a specialized area of expertise including:

 Vision

-To eliminate weight stigma in health care, and ease the burden of chronic conditions, mental illness, and other health complications using a weight inclusive approach.
+To eliminate weight stigma in health care, and ease the burden of chronic conditions, mental illness, and other health complications using a weight inclusive, anti-oppressive approach.

 Mission